 Therefore, each General Assembly, the General Assembly Committee on Ecumenical and Interfaith Relations presents a review of PCUSA involvement with a specific council.
 These reports are available on PC-biz.org.

-- The Presbyterian Church (U.S.A.), and its antecedents, has been a participant in the Catholic-Reformed dialogue for over 40 years.
+The Presbyterian Church (U.S.A.), and its antecedents, has been a participant in the Catholic-Reformed dialogue for over 40 years.
 Over this period of time many documents have been published to memorialize understandings and provide a path for future conversations.
 The most recent dialogue was the eighth round in 2013.
 Below are links to some resources and guides from the Catholic-Reformed dialogue.

 These Living Waters: Common Agreement on Mutual Recognition of Baptism: A Report of the Catholic Reformed Dialogue in the United States.
 2003-2007

 This Bread of Life: Report of the United States Roman Catholic-Reformed Dialogue on the Eucharist/Lord’s Supper.
 November 2010

 As a result of past dialogues and prayerful discernment, the Presbyterian Church (U.S.A.) has entered into full communion or covenants with particular denominations.
 The PCUSA is in full communion covenant relationship with:

 Moravian-Reformed Covenant Partnership

-In 1997, the relationship of the Reformed Church in America, the Presbyterian Church (U.S.A.), the United Church of Christ, and the Evangelical Lutheran Church of America has been memorialized in the Formula of Agreement.
+In 1997, the relationship of the Reformed Church in America, the Presbyterian Church (U.S.A.), the United Church of Christ, and the Evangelical Lutheran Church in America has been memorialized in the Formula of Agreement.
 This document outlines the meaning of “full communion” and how it affects relationships.
 The understanding and development of a process for the Orderly Exchange of Ministers is an important part of the Agreement.

 Resources for Ecumenical Education and Formation

-- Ecumenical Institute of Bossey is the international center for encounter, dialogue and formation of the World Council of Churches.
+Ecumenical Institute of Bossey is the international center for encounter, dialogue and formation of the World Council of Churches.
 Founded in 1946, the Institute brings together people from diverse churches, cultures and backgrounds for ecumenical learning, academic study and personal exchange.